AI is disrupting the business world as we know it.

 To begin with, AI can help with segmentation.
 For instance, some companies use bots to communicate with their leads.
 Asking them the right questions, the bots can classify them quickly and assess which set of tactics would work best to convert them.

 Additionally, AI can help build customer personas based on all the available data.
-Once the personas are built, the AI will be able to judge current leads and assess which persona fits them best.
+Once the personas are built, the AI will judge current leads and assess which persona fits them best.
 Accordingly, the AI will recommend the line of action that fits best with this type of persona.

 Moreover, AI can help in assessing the effectiveness of different actions.
-For example, if a company targets a specific niche using a particular type of advertisement, AI can inform the company of the relative success or failure of said trial in comparison to other similar activities.
+For example, if a company targets a specific niche using a particular type of advertisement, AI can inform the company of the relative success or failure of the said trial compared to other similar activities.

 #5 Automating activities

-One of the main benefits of AI is that it enables the automation of specific tasks in a way that was impossible with regular programming.
+One of the main benefits of AI is that it enables the automation of specific tasks that were impossible with regular programming.
 A perfect case in point of this can be seen with the sales conversion process.

-The sales conversion process involves four main steps from the buyer’s point of view: Awareness, Interest, Decision Making, and Action.
+The sales conversion process involves four main steps from the buyer’s perspective: Awareness, Interest, Decision Making, and Action.

 Throughout this process, a company has to engage and nurture their leads to convert them consistently.
 That means giving the customers timely information, answering all their queries, following up with them after each interaction, and addressing any concerns or reservations they might have.

 AI can help automate the entire process.
-When it comes to engagement, AI can personalize the content offered to each website visitor, depending on their profile.
+When it comes to engagement, AI can personalize each website visitor’s content, depending on their profile.

 It can even tailor the offerings presented to these visitors to maximize the likelihood of converting them.
 Better yet, chatbots can be used to both engage and nurture the leads, ushering them down the sales funnel till they make that critical purchase.